maxpou/maxpou.fr/content/pages/about/about.md

 Hey, I'm **Maxence Poutord**, passionate software engineer, speaker, blogger and [mentor](https://mentors.codingcoach.io/?name=Maxence+Poutord).
 I started coding [in my early age, at 11](https://twitter.com/_maxpou/status/771701472199340032) with the QBasic language.
-19 years later, I'm still coding (I just hope my code is better 😃).
+And, 20 years later, I'm still coding!

 After 2 years as an expat in Dublin, I became a digital nomad.
 I now live where the WiFi and the sun are 😎

 ## What I do for a living

-I am currently a Senior Software Engineer at VSware where I am building software for education.
+I am currently a Senior Software Engineer at Orderfox where I am building software for the CNC industry.
 I'm focusing on:

-- **🏗 Architecture/Infrastructure** of a massive Vue.js application (~5k vue&js files / ~650k lines
+- **🏗 Architecture/Infrastructure** of a React application;
-  of codes);
-- **🚦 Testing** (mostly with Vue Testing Library);
+- **🚦 Testing** (mostly with Jest and Testing Library);
 - **👨‍🦯 Accessibility (a11y)**
 - **🏎 Performances**
 - **🗣 [Tech trainer](./speaking#trainings--workshop)** and **[public speaker](./speaking)**.